 4 H(g) + C(g) → CH4

 is accompanied by the release of heat, and is thus an exothermic process.
 The quantity of heat released is related to the stability of the molecule.
 The smaller the amount of energy released, the more easily can the molecule absorb thermal energy from the environment, driving the above reaction in reverse and leading to the molecule's decomposition.
 A highly stable molecule such as methane must be subjected to temperatures of more than 1000°C for significant decomposition to occur.
 But the noble-gas molecule KrF2 is so weakly bound that it decomposes even at 0°C, and the structure He2 has never been observed.
 If a particular arrangement of atoms is too unstable to reveal its properties at any achievable temperature, then it does not qualify to be called a molecule.

-One limitation of such formulas is that they are drawn on a two-dimensional paper or screen, whereas most molecules have a three-dimensional shape.
+One limitation of such formulas is that they are drawn on a two-dimensional surface, whereas most molecules have a three-dimensional shape.

-The wedge-shaped lines in the structural formula are one way of indicating which bonds extend above or below the viewing plane, providing a kind of pseudo-3D view.
-You will probably be spared having to learn this convention until you get into second-year Chemistry.
+The wedge-shaped lines in the structural formula on the right are one way of indicating which bonds extend above or below the viewing plane, providing a kind of pseudo-3D view.
+You will probably be spared having to learn this convention until you get into Organic Chemistry.

 Three-dimensional models (either real plastic ones or images that incorporate perspective and shading) reveal much more about a molecule's structure.
 The ball-and-stick and space-filling renditions are widely employed, but each has its limitations, as seen in the following examples that compare different ways of depicting the structures of the same two molecules:

 [U. Alberta ]